D-Marc1/far-fetch/README.md

 Look at how much more comprehensible the code becomes with `FarFetch`.
-This is practically even readable by a non-programmer, as this reads as: *Let's add a 22 year old man named Bobby, along with uploading his following files: photos, videos and documents*.
+This is practically even readable by a non-programmer, as this reads as: *Let's add a 22 year old man named Bobby and upload his following files: photos, videos and documents*.

 ## Passing in Fetch API init options